MohamedFarhaan/GoTaskManager/README.md

 ## Overview
 This project is a To-Do Task Management System designed to facilitate the creation, updating, and tracking of tasks.
 Each task is defined by a title, description, and status.
 Tasks that do not reach the "completed" status within one hour of creation are automatically invalidated, with their status updated to "critical".

+## Run project in local:
+Use `go run main.go` in the main root folder of the repository to start the server locally.

 ## API Endpoints
 The system provides five RESTful API endpoints to manage tasks: